medic/chis-interoperability/readme.md

       `ssh -L 8080:172.24.0.9:8080 cop.app.medicmobile.org  -p 33696`
    1. Go to [http://localhost:8080](http://localhost:8080) in your browser

+### OpenHIM Configuration

+OpenHIM has this configuration:

+Channels:
+* `/fhir/*` - any requests to `https://cop.app.medicmobile.org:5002/fhir/*` are routed to the FHIR server.
+Currently this includes `/fhir/Patient` and `/fhir/Provider`

+Clients:

+See `sudo cat ~root/logins.txt` for credentials for these on `cop.app.medicmobile.org`.
+Each integration should use their login so that OpenHIM can track which system made the call:

+* `cht`
+* `opensrp`
+* `commcare`

+Mediators:

+Currently none, but presumably some will be used to integrate with OpenSRP.

 ## Prerequisites

   * dedicated Ubuntu 18.04 server